OSC/ondemand/README.md

 [![GitHub version](https://badge.fury.io/gh/OSC%2Food-shell.svg)](https://badge.fury.io/gh/OSC%2Food-shell)

 This app is a Node.js app for Open OnDemand providing a web based terminal using Chrome OS's hterm.
 It is meant to be run as the user (and on behalf of the user) using the app.
 Thus, at an HPC center if I log into OnDemand using the `efranz` account, this app should run as `efranz`.

 ## New Install

-1. Starting in the build directory for all sys apps (i.e. cd ~/ood_portals/ondemand/sys), clone and check out the latest version of the shell app (make sure the app directory's name is "shell"):
+1. Starting in the build directory for all sys apps, clone and check out the latest version of the shell app (make sure the app directory's name is `shell`):

     ```sh
     git clone https://github.com/OSC/ood-shell.git shell